matiboux/UrlShortener/README.md

 ### Start using it

 Download the right version of Oli from [its repository](https://github.com/matiboux/Oli/) and extract Oli on your web server.
-Then, [download the Url Shortener 2.1 release](https://github.com/matiboux/UrlShortener/releases/tag/2.1.0), extract the files in the directory of your Oli website and configure it!
+Then, [download the latest release](https://github.com/matiboux/UrlShortener/releases/latest), extract the files in the directory of your Oli website and configure it!

 You'll need to configure your own database and you can use the **database.sql** for its content.